 Automate covers more than 35,000 vehicles from 1945 to present.
-Content includes nearly 857,000 drawings and step-by-step photographs, approximately 99,000 technical service bulletins & recalls issued by the original equipment vehicle manufacturer, over 158,600 enhanced wiring diagrams for easy viewing and printing, specifications & maintenance schedules, Labor Time Guide & Estimator, AutoIQ.
+Content includes diagrams and step-by-step photographs, technical service bulletins & recalls issued by the original equipment vehicle manufacturer, enhanced wiring diagrams for easy viewing and printing, specifications & maintenance schedules, Labor Time Guide & Estimator, AutoIQ.
 Video Tutorial

 BC Laws – Free public access to the current Statutes & Regulations of BC.

 Clicklaw – An Internet subject guide to authoritative legal resources in BC and Canada.
 Developed by the Legal Services Society of BC and now maintained by the BC Courthouse Library Society.

 Clicklaw Wikibooks – Written by librarians at Courthouse Libraries BC, the new Guide gives a basic introduction to understanding laws & legislation, and gives how-to instructions to find specific legal resources on a given topic.

 Grant Connect (in Library Use Only)- Grant Connect provides detailed information on all Canadian grant-making foundations, hundreds of corporate community investment programs, as well as government funding programs and American foundations that will fund Canadian charities.
 Grant Connect was formerly known as Canada’s Directory to Foundations and Corporations.

 Khan Academy – “Learn almost anything for free.”
-3300 videos explain many subjects, and the site includes Khan Academy Kids to inspire learners ages 2 to 6.
+Over 3300 videos explain many subjects, and the site includes Khan Academy Kids to inspire learners ages 2 to 6.

 Lynda.com – Your Tutor is Waiting!
 Lynda.com is an online learning resource, which offers thousands of courses on a wide variety of topics.
 Learn technology, creative and business skills online.
 For more information see here.
 Library card and login required.